sylphlab/SotiMediaOrganizer/docs/guide/installation.md

 # Installation

-Follow these steps to install MediaCurator (`smo`) and its dependencies on your system.
+Follow these steps to install MediaCurator (`media-curator`) and its dependencies on your system.

 ## Step 1: Install Core Dependencies